 Do you know what that refers to?

-One of the biggest consumer products ever developed was built by a secret, cross-functional team made up of the best designers and engineers from Apple.
+One of the biggest consumer products ever developed was built by a secret, the cross-functional team made up of the best designers and engineers from Apple.

 Does that mean your team should do the same?
 I don’t mean have secret company projects (though that is an option) but rather, should your organization embrace cross-functional teams?

 This is by no means a frivolous question.

 The decision you make can trigger extensive ramifications affecting how projects and products are created and finished.

 Traditionally, most teams take an assembly line approach, with each worker contributing to their section in the line.
 One person designs, places, or creates an element, attaches it to the product and then moves onto the next.

 But there’s another way: when team members of different skills, talents and interests are combined to work quickly and deliver a new product.